-- 1. Do you have a way of assessing mental health (i.e. do you have a mental health risk assessment or specific absence return to work questionnaire for those who have been off with mental health?) - Do you have any stress hot spots is one area of the business more susceptible to stress than others?
-If so, can any triggers be identified, i.e. workings hours, patterns, line management, job roles, tight deadlines etc?
-The case study examples on page 11 could serve as a useful starting point. - 3.
+- 1. Do you have a way of assessing mental health (i.e. do you have a mental health risk assessment or specific absence return to work questionnaire for those who have been off with mental health?) - 2.
+Do you have any mental health hot spots is one area of the business more susceptible to poor mental health than others?
+If so, can any triggers be identified, i.e. workings hours, patterns, line management, job roles, tight deadlines etc? - 3.
 Do you provide a mental health and wellbeing data report to your Board? - 4.
 Do you monitor and measure mental health related sickness absence? - 5.
 Do you know what data you are able to collect, now and in the future? - 6.
 Do you have a referral system for managing long-term absence related to mental health, including Occupational Health Referrals, Employee Assistance Programmes (EAP) etc.? - 7.
 Do you have Mental Health First Aiders? - 8.
 Do you have an employee opinion survey, and if so, how regularly do you do your surveys?
 Does this include questions that can identify if additional support around mental health is required?

-Once you are aware of where your organisation is now in monitoring employee health this will then allow you to begin setting monitoring goals against your workplace mental health strategy.
+Once you are aware of where your business is now in monitoring employee health this will then allow you to begin setting monitoring goals against your mental health work strategy.
 It is also important to regularly check on wellbeing, some measures could include:

-Number of mental health related sickness days Number of people notified of your EAP scheme Number of calls made to Mental Health First Aiders Number of calls your insurer or EAP receives about mental health/work related stress (this may not always be possible due to the confidentiality of calls made to EAP, you may only know how many calls were made but not for what reason) Number of mental health and wellbeing employee surveys, such as Mind's Workplace Wellbeing Index Employee attraction and retention rates
+Number of mental Number of people Number of calls Number of calls your insurer or EAP receives about mental health/work related stress (this may not always be possible due to the confidentiality of calls made to EAP, you may only know how many calls were made but not for what reason) health related notified of your EAP made to Mental sickness days scheme Health First Aiders Number of mental health and wellbeing employee surveys, such as Mind's Workplace Wellbeing Index Employee attraction and retention rates

 Mental health awareness has accelerated over the years with more and more organisations supporting wellbeing in their workplace and understanding the importance of this support for their people.
 Most businesses could benefit from regularly reviewing data from other companies as this will help them to ensure their strategies and monitoring measures are as fit for purpose as possible.
-It is never a case of one system working well for every individual or every organisation, but more about making sure you have a level of support and monitoring available within your own specific organisation that works for you and your employees.
+It is never a case of one system working well for every individual or every organisation, but more about making sure you have a level of support and monitoring available within your own specific organisation that works for you and your people.